Khyber Pass

-Geography
+Geography and demography

 Along Asian Highway 1 (AH1), the summit of the pass at Landi Kotal lies 5 km inside Pakistan, descending 460 m into the Peshawar Valley at Jamrud, about 30 km from the Afghan border, traversing part of the Spin Ghar mountains.
 The pass starts at Kadam near Jamrud, 18 km west of Peshawar.
 The total length of the pass proper is 25 mi from Jamrud to Landi Kotal, although the lesser section of the pass runs for additional 8 mi westwards until the town of Lōya Daka, in Afghanistan.
 The height of the summit is 3373 ft.

+To the north of the Khyber Pass lies the country of the Shalmani tribe and Mullagori tribe.
+To the south is Afridi Tirah, while the inhabitants of villages in the Pass itself are Afridi clansmen.
+Throughout the centuries, Pashtun clans, particularly the Afridis and the Afghan Shinwari, have regarded the Pass as their own preserve and have levied a toll on travellers for safe conduct.
+Since this has long been their main source of income, resistance to challenges to the Shinwari's authority has often been fierce.